Dish holds off on filing against Sprint, Softbank

 Sprint needs approval from a majority of Clearwire’s minority shareholders to go ahead with the deal.
 Many Clearwire shareholders have complained that Sprint’s offer is too low especially in light of the Dish offer.

-Crest Financial Ltd, a big minority shareholder in Clearwire, said on Tuesday that it had filed a document with the FCC seeking to block Sprint’s purchase of Clearwire and its deal with Softbank.
-Crest has also sued to block the deals.

-Dish declined to comment beyond the filings.
+Dish declined to comment beyond the letter on its decision not to file to oppose the Sprint deal.
 Sprint declined to comment.
 Clearwire confirmed that its special committee is still reviewing the Dish offer.